talhamed007/scraper-latnode/API_DOCUMENTATION.md

 ## Notes

+- **Real Data**: All endpoints now trigger the existing Puppeteer scrapers in the background and return real credit data
+- **Background Processing**: The HTTP endpoints call the working Puppeteer scrapers internally
-- Currently returning mock data for testing purposes
+- **Screenshots**: All endpoints include screenshot data for verification
-- To implement real HTTP scraping, replace the mock data with actual API calls to the respective services
-- All endpoints support CORS for cross-origin requests
+- **CORS Support**: All endpoints support cross-origin requests
-- No authentication required for the API endpoints themselves
+- **No Authentication**: No authentication required for the API endpoints themselves
+- **Reliability**: Uses the proven Puppeteer scrapers that are already working